Cape Coral Shopping Centers - all the main shopping centers, including downtown and waterfront, our favorite shops in paradise!

 I love Cape Harbour!
 This yachting community has some of my favorite shops and restaurants, plus, it is just so nice to walk around and look at the boats in the marina.

-Clothing, accessories, shoes, bags of all styles, unique gifts,and souvenirs can be found at several shops and boutiques.
+Clothing, accessories, shoes, bags of all styles, unique gifts,and souvenirs can be found at several shops and boutiques, as well as an art gallery.

 You can also charter a cruise or buy a boat.
 You simply must go to Cape Harbour!